 The most prevalent reason for yellowing leaves is overwatering your Monstera.

-For instance, iron chlorosis can be caused if soils are kept excessively saturated, compacted soils, or inadequate drainage.
+For instance, iron chlorosis can be caused if soils are kept excessively saturated or compact.

 Chlorosis causes plants to turn yellow-green to yellow between the veins, with the veins retaining a darker green.